 - Cardstock in the same colors as the bookmarks – black, white and tan

-Once the bookmarks are stitched, it is time to cover the backs of them.
-This not only looks nice but will also help preserve the stitching from wear and tear.
+Once the bookmarks are stitched, it is time to cover the backs of the paper.
+This not only looks nice, hiding the back stitches, but finishing the back will also help preserve them from wear and tear.

 To cover the backs, simply cut a piece of matching cardstock measuring 1.75″ x 4.25″ and adhere onto the back of each bookmark.
-I used Scor-Tape to attach the cardstock, which works well since it doesn’t cause any warping of the paper like glue can – and it is super strong!
+I used double-sided tape to attach the cardstock, which works well since it doesn’t cause any warping of the paper like glue can, and it is super strong!

-Finish the bookmarks off with ribbon, embroidery floss or some red and white baker’s twine and they are finished – ready to use with a great book or gifted to someone special!
+Finish the bookmarks off with ribbon, embroidery floss or some red and white Baker’s twine like I did and they are finished.
+Ready to use with a great book or gift to someone special!

 I had so much fun making these and I’m excited to continue this series of cross-stitch bookmarks for the rest of the seasons this year!
 I’ll be back tomorrow with another DIY project for Day 4 of a Crafty Christmas!